About the Test

 Opioid testing detects the presence of opioids or opioid metabolites in a test sample.
 Opioid metabolites are substances created when the body is processing and breaking down an opioid.
 Opioids include both natural and manufactured substances:

-Opioid tests do not detect all opioids and their metabolites.
+Any individual opioid test may not detect all opioids and their metabolites.
 The types of opioids included in an opioid test varies by medical facility, laboratory, and geographical region.
 A routine drug screening panel often detects only natural opioids like heroin, morphine, and codeine.

-Drug screening panels may not detect widely-used synthetic and semi-synthetic opioids, such as tramadol, methadone, and fentanyl.
+Common drug screening panels may not detect widely-used synthetic and semi-synthetic opioids, such as tramadol, methadone, and fentanyl.
 Testing for these opioids often requires a more extensive panel or a more targeted drug test.
 For example, the Department of Defense uses an expanded drug panel that includes several semi-synthetic opioids.

 |Buprenorphine (Buprenex, Suboxone)||Up to 14 days|

 |Codeine||Up to 3 days|

 |Hydrocodone (Lorcet, Vicodin)||Up to 3 days|

 |Hydromorphone (Dilaudid, Exalgo)||Up to 3 days|